PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_bulkchange.md

 ### Step 3.
 Add PAN-OS Device

-Making a POST call to the Device route, we can create a Devive with a desired name.
+Making a POST call to the Device route, we can create a Device with a desired name.
 Notice that we attach the credentials `hed` in the CURL headers to present our credentials and verify we have permission to create a device.

 API syntax for creating a new device :